Faithtosin/chaining/README.md

 ## Unit Testing

-Unit testing can be performed by running the command:
+Unit testing can be performed by running the command :

 ```sh
 npm test
 ```